-This easy and delicious Bread Machine Honey-Oat Bread is made start, to finish, in your bread maker.
-It’s soft and fluffy and absolute perfection, and one of my favourite bread machine recipes.
-Great for dunking in soups or stews, and delicious warm and slathered with butter.
+This easy and delicious homemade Honey Oatmeal Bread is made start, to finish, in your bread maker.
+Made with quick oats and a touch of honey, this bread is soft and fluffy and one of my favourite bread machine recipes.
+It’s a great for dunking in soups or stews, and delicious warm and slathered with butter.

 I can’t believe it’s taken me this long to share this bread recipe with you.
 It’s my favourite homemade bread ever.
 I first tried this recipe over 20 years ago when we got a bread machine for a wedding present.
 We absolutely loved it, and I’ve been making it ever since.

-I use my bread machine for a few other recipes too, like these homemade dinner rolls and these cinnamon rolls, but good ol’ honey oat bread is what I make in it often.
+I use my bread machine for a few other recipes too, like these homemade dinner rolls and these cinnamon rolls, but good ol’ oatmeal bread is what I make in it often.
 I always serve it with homemade soup for a mid-week dinner or a weekend lunch.